 The conference will be held Dec.
 10–13, 2013.
 The keynote speaker will address the audience from 10–11 a.m.

 - em dash: In informal writing, em dashes may replace commas, semicolons, colons and parentheses to indicate added emphasis, an interruption or an abrupt change of thought.
-Do not use spaces around the em dash.
+Per AP, put a space on both sides of a dash in all uses except the start of a paragraph and sports agate summaries.

 - The Alaska Airlines Center — a 5,600-seat arena — opened in August 2014.